JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 ????: Runs the Weapons and Armor shop.
 A stub.

-????: Runs the Auction house, where one can buy rare, unidentified items.
-A stub.
+Geraldo: Runs the Auction house, where one can buy rare, unidentified items.

 Daphne: Found on the 4th floor of the dungeon. ????